vatesfr/xenorchestra-go-sdk/README.md

 The v1 client uses the JSON-RPC API and is primarily used in the [terraform-provider-xenorchestra](https://github.com/vatesfr/terraform-provider-xenorchestra) Terraform provider.

+Comprehensive documentation is available in the `docs/v1` directory:

+- [Overview](docs/v1/01-overview.md) - Introduction, features, and basic usage

 ### v2 Documentation

 The v2 client uses the REST API and provides a more modern, type-safe interface.
 Comprehensive documentation is available in the `docs/v2` directory: